 Pre-Marriage Counseling Questions

-The following are a sampling of important pre-marriage counselling questions worth answering together.
+The following are a sampling of important pre-marriage counseling questions worth answering together.

 - Why are we getting married?

-- Do you think marriage will change us and how?
+- Do you think marriage will change us?
+If yes, how?

 - Where do you think we will be in 25 years?